davatorium/rofi/doc/rofi.1.markdown

 Set name used for the window title.
 Will be shown as Rofi - *title*

+`-w` *windowid*

+Position the window over window with the given X11 window ID.

 `-keep-right`

 Set ellipsize mode to start.
 So end of string is visible.